-Owen Sound was named Sydenham when it was surveyed in 1840 for European settlement.
-Pioneers began arriving the next year.
+Owen Sound was originally known as Sydenham when it was first surveyed in 1840.
+European settlers began arriving the next year.
 Prior to that time, the area had been inhabited by the Ojibway First Nations.
-The community gained its current name in 1851.
-Owen Sound was incorporated as a town in 1857, and then as a city in 1920.
+The community gained its current name in 1851, was incorporated as a town in 1857 and as a city in 1920.
 In 2017, Owen Sound marks 160 years since incorporation with Celebration 2017.

-While the old industries are gone, new ones have sprung up on the outskirts of the city.
-Provincial and federal services, regional shopping and entertainment districts all provide services to the people of Bruce and Grey counties.
-Tourism also plays a big part in our economy as Owen Sound is only a two-hour drive from the Greater Toronto Area via Highway 10 and Highway 6.
+Today, most of the old port-based industries are gone.
+But new industries have sprung up on the outskirts of the city.
+Provincial and federal services, regional shopping and entertainment districts all provide services to the population of Grey and Bruce counties.
+Tourism also plays a big part in our economy.